sakumatto/qortal-minting-logger/README.md

 ```
  ie run every 5 minutes file and give qortal ID and minting key as entries after file name, finally pass all output to empty

+## Shebang
+Pls change the first row #!/bin/bash if your shell is different from mine

+## How it logs
  It prints the values in a form like this into a file "FILE"
   TIME   HEIGHT DIFF MINTED (SECS TEMP)
  16:40   309251 0    4310M  (  1s 74.7'C)